How to offer your customers finance

 A guide to customer finance options for small businesses, including 0% interest finance.

-Are you losing customers to the bigger corporations?
-Sometimes it can feel like an uphill battle when you're trying to grow your business in a world where the industry giants rule.
 If you're looking for potential ways to get ahead of your competition, offering your clients finance options, such as point-of-sale (POS) financing options and 0% interest credit, could be just what your business needs to push through.

 Depending on the nature of your business and the cost of your inventory, there are a number of finance options designed for small-to-medium-sized enterprises (SMEs) to offer to their customers.